eclipse-iceoryx/iceoryx/iceoryx_examples/singleprocess/README.md

 ```

  5. Now that everything is up and running, we can start the publisher and subscriber
-    thread, wait two seconds and stop the example.
+    thread and wait until the users terminates the application.

 <!--[geoffrey][iceoryx_examples/singleprocess/single_process.cpp][run]-->
 ```cpp